fsecilia/dink/README.md

 # dink
 This is a simple library that does one very surprising thing: it composes an entire object graph automatically

 Dink is a compile-time, header-only, c++20 dependency injection framework.
 It manages both construction and lifetimes of objects in an object graph.
 The graph and the objects it contains are constructed automatically.
 Objects may be constructed by invoking their ctor, a factory function, or a factory instance.
 Parameters passed to construction are deduced automatically, then constructed recursively the same way as the requested type.
-Requests to resolve a reference or reference to const will reference a shared instance in the uninitialized data segment, transient instances are created on the fly otherwise.
+Requests to resolve a reference or reference to const will reference a shared instance in the initialized data segment, transient instances are created on the fly otherwise.

 Deduction uses implicit conversion templates to try and invoke a particular construction method, first with 0 parameters, then increasing the number of parameters until a match is found or an error limit is reached.